Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 # Migrating from v3 to v4

-Polaris v4.0.0 removes most deprecated features introduced in v3.x.x releases.
-If you've been fixing deprecations in minor versions as they were introduced you shouldn't have much work to do.
-This file describes all breaking changes that require you to update your code.
+Polaris v4.0.0 removes most features deprecated in v3.x.x releases.
+This file describes all code updates required to stay up to date.

 ## Table of contents